Canon imagePROGRAF PRO-310 Printer Review

 Photo

 The Canon PRO-310 is excellent for photo printing.
-It produces amazingly detailed and colorful pictures, with an outstanding level of color accuracy you would expect of a professional photo printer.
+It produces amazingly detailed and colorful pictures, with an outstanding level of color accuracy you would expect from a professional photo printer.
 It also supports various paper sizes as well as borderless printing up to 13" x 19".
 Its page yield is fair, but because it has ten cartridges, recurring costs can get pretty high if you print a lot.
 There's no external storage support, meaning you can't print directly off a USB flash drive or SD card.

 Pros